TZstatsADS/ads-fall2023-project1-PuQi1/data/README.md

 'clear_data' are data that have been cleaned

-'stopwords' are stopwords that have been used in data-cleaning
+'stop' are stopwords that have been used in data-cleaning